kshitijchaudhary/lambda-file-sorting-app/readme.md

 1. Go to the [AWS Lambda Console](https://console.aws.amazon.com/lambda/).
 2. Click **Create function**.
 3. Select **Author from scratch** and name the function `file-sorting-function`.
-4. Choose a runtime (e.g., Python, Node.js, etc.).
+4. Choose a runtime as Python
 5. In the function code, include the logic to sort the uploaded file based on your criteria.
 6. Under **Permissions**, assign the function an IAM role that allows access to the S3 buckets.